Information Technology Architect

 - a tertiary qualification in a computer-related field such as information systems and/or a qualification in a business-related field

-- at least 10 years' information and communication technology experience, including work in a senior position.
+- at least 10 years' experience in information and communication technology, such as software development or data analysis, including work in a senior position.

-A tertiary entrance qualification is required to enter tertiary training.
-Useful subjects include computing and digital studies, information systems, maths and English.
+A tertiary entrance qualification is required to enter further training.
+Useful subjects include digital technologies, maths and English.

 IT architects need to be: